MagnusArxNilsen/Cognitux/README.md

 # Cognitux
-Even a broken clock is right twice a day!
+A broken clock is right twice a day!